As leaders or aspiring leaders, we need to face challenges constantly from our surroundings. It sometimes deviates us from our intended path.

 #3.
-Short Stories Leadership – Tradesman in Desert
+Short Stories on Leadership – Tradesman in Desert

 All the camels went in a big circle until they ended up in the same place where they had started last night.

-He then called fellow tradesmen and told them that we will dig this grass area as there is a possibility of water here.
-All agreed and started digging, soon they found a large rock, which was difficult to break.
+He then them that we dig this grass area, as there is a possibility of water here.

-Seeing this all tradesmen lost hope and started to blame the leader “You just wasted our time and energy”
+Seeing the rock, everyone lost hope and started to blame the leader, “We wasted our time and energy.”

-The leader replied “No, my friends.
-It’s not useless.
-If we give up now all our effort will go in vain.
-We should continue our effort.”
+The leader said, “No, my friends.
+It is not a waste.
+If we give up now, all our effort will go in vain.
+So, we should continue our work.”

 He then put his ear on the large rock and heard the sound of flowing water.

-Hearing the sound, he called the strongest man from them and said “If you give up, we all will perish.
+Hearing the sound, he called the strongest among them and said, “If you give up, we all will perish.
 So, give all your strength in breaking this rock”.

 Moral of the story:

-Explore the opportunities around you and take what is good for your team.
+Explore the opportunities around us and take what is good for our team.

-The main character your need as a leader is “Don’t give up easily. keep trying until You reach the goal”.
+The main character of a good leader is, “Do not give up easily.
+Keep trying until you reach the goal”.

-I hope these short stories on leadership would have helped you understand, how leaders in these stories have handled their situation for a better outcome.
+We hope these short stories on leadership would have helped you understand how leaders in these stories have handled their situation for a better outcome.
 Take these examples and apply them in our day-to-day life.